vacu9708/Guitar-tuner/README.md

-# Guitar-tuner
+# 🎹Guitar-tuner
-I made a tuner can tune musical instruments to learn basic things of embedded system development.
+I made a tuner that can tune musical instruments, even voice not only guitar, in order to get used to basic things of embedded system development.

 <img src="https://user-images.githubusercontent.com/67142421/148652185-68497dea-50c6-4090-aba9-56ea0dacf683.jpg" width="400" height="500">